 Come to think of it, I recently had an awesome pumpkin shrimp bisque at one of my favorite local restaurants, and I’ve been meaning to duplicate it as best as I can.
 I’ll save that for a later blog post.
 Trust me, it was some kind of good.

-It didn’t look too terribly difficult to make, so I thought I’d give it a try.
 Your simple ingredients are: Sugar, butter, evaporated milk, pumpkin pureé, corn syrup, pumpkin pie spice, white chocolate chips, marshmallow crème, pecans and vanilla extract.

 Besides, who doesn’t love fudge… and pumpkin… and toasted pecans?
 Hello???